rbhogal/game-save-app/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Why I built the project this way
+## Why I Built The Project This Way

 * This was my very first react and redux project, as well as a first making http requests, consuming an API and token, authethicaion, and using a database (other than many small tutorial based react projects).
 Therefore my code may not be as clean as I wanted but I was doing many firsts.
 * My goal was to maintain focus on JavaScript and React/Redux therefore I decided to keep it simple with the CSS and used external sheets rather than CSS-in-JS styled components or CSS Modules